becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 ## **DEPENDENCIES**

 #### Hardware
-The Beco SDK requires a Bluetooth 4.0 9BLE, Bluetooth Smart) compatible Android device running at least Android Lollipop (5.1), API Level 22+.
+The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible Android device running at least Android Lollipop (5.1), API Level 22+.

-We test extensively on the Samsung Galaxy S5 Phone (6.0.1), Amazon Kindle Fire (5.1.1) and LG/Google Nexus 5x (8.0).
+We have tested extensively on the following hardware models and Android OS versions:

+- Samsung Galaxy S7 (Android 7.0)
-We have recently added a Samsung Galaxy S7 (7.1.1) and Galaxy S8 (7.1.1)
+- Samsung Galaxy S8 (Android 8.0)
-to the test set.

-Initial testing has been performed on Android 8.0 and we have not identified any major issues, however Android 8 support should be considered *beta* quality.
+- Samsung Galaxy S9 (Android 8.0)
+- Google Pixel 2 (Android 9.0)

 We expect other Android devices to work similarly, but they have not been tested by Beco.